Ernst Wollweber

 Ernst Friedrich Wollweber (29 October 1898 - 3 May 1967) was a German politician who was State Secretary of State Security from 1953 to 1955 and Minister of State Security of East Germany from 1955 to 1957.

 Biography

-Born in Hannoversch Münden, Hanover, in 1898, Wollweber joined the Imperial Germany's navy, the Kaiserliche Marine, at a young age and served in the submarine department during World War I.
+Wollweber was born in Hannoversch Münden, Hanover on 29 October 1898.
+In 1916, during the First World War, he was drafted into the Imperial German Navy, serving in the submarine division.

 In November 1918, Wollweber participated in the Wilhelmshaven mutiny, a high-profile sailor rebellion in Kiel, and, following the end of the German Revolution, joined the Communist Party of Germany in 1919.